MCsniperPY/MCsniperPY/README.md

 `[fail/success] [http status code] @ [timestamp]`

-The timestamp is the time that you sent the request to Mojang's servers.
+The timestamp is the time that you got a response from mojang about your request

 ### HTTP Status Codes